lucasmllr/classify_language/README.md

 The language of a text may most easily be predicted by creating a dictionary of words and their language.
 Upon inference a simple vote of words should then provide a good estimate.
 This is done in the naive classifier.
 For any machine learning model it appears reasonable to begin with a character level approach due to the large vocabulary of multiple languages and the much smaller number of latin characters.
 Language specific patterns in character sequences should be easily identifiable.
 It should be a much simpler task than e.g. sentiment classification.
-Thus, there is a character level CNN and an LSTM.
+There is a character level CNN, an LSTM and an attention based model.
 On the other hand when trained specifically for language classification word embeddings may be very easily separable.
 A linear classifier could be enough.
 This is tried in the BOW model.

 ### Naive Classifier